Automattic/EventHorizon/README.md

 events:
   user_signup:
     # Optional key.
-    # 'description' is a reserved key word and cannot be used as a property
+    # '_metadata' is a reserved key word and cannot be used as a property
+    _metadata:
+      # Optional key.
       description: Some description
       # Optional key.
       # List of platforms for which event should not be generated.
-Must be one of predeclared platforms.
+Must use predeclared platforms.
       # If key is not present event will be generated for all platforms.
-    optOut:
+      excludedPlatforms:
         - android
         - web
     # Optional properties used with an event
     user_id:
       # Required.
 Type of the property for the generated code.